 The story that should be weighted most highly is that of multiple concordant witnessed accounts.
 Few people would be disbelieving of a group of adults who stated, "we all saw him kick her"

 When categorising the nature of the story in order to assign weight to it, the doctor determines whether the story is

 - an allegation

-- · a witnessed account
+- a witnessed account

 - a proposition, hypothesis or suggestion (or a mere thought bubble...)

-Examples of the different types of stories are:
+Examples are: